jmolayem/railtalk/README.md

 i.e. - When will the gold line arrive at Del Mar Station?

-It is built using iOS (Swift), the Wit.ai api for natural language processing, and the LA Metro Rail api.
+It is built using iOS (Swift), the Wit.ai API for natural language processing, and the LA Metro Rail API.

 https://wit.ai/

 http://developer.metro.net/